top of page

 1. School attendance in Germany

-2. Requirements for a student visa
+2. Requirements for student visas

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 3.1 Student Exchange Visa Requirements